YOTEL Washington DC’s Deck 11 Opens to Big Splash

 Retractable awnings and water misters were installed to ensure a comfortable temperature and adequate shade in the warmer months, making it a perfect hangout all season long.

-YOTEL Washington D.C. was renovated at the height of the pandemic and then went through an initial opening phase during the riots, less than a block away.
+YOTEL was renovated at the height of the pandemic and then went through an initial opening phase during the riots, less than a block away.

 “Within the last few weeks of opening both Deck 11 and Art and Soul, it’s inspiring to see the streets come alive again with people sitting on the patio for brunch or heading up to the pool,” Jervis says.
 “It’s an awesome feeling that we can’t wait for more people to experience.”

 Deck 11 at YOTEL Washington DC: 415 New Jersey Ave.
-NW; yotel.com // @yotelwashingtondc
+NW, DC; yotel.com // @yotelwashingtondc

 Enjoy this piece?
 Consider becoming a member for access to our premium digital content.
 Support local journalism and start your membership today.